mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 The `SearchResults` object includes the total number of items, `TotalResults`, that satisfy the search request and the `Data` object is the array of the endpoints of the objects that satisfy the search string.

-For the full specification see the [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+For the full specification see the [http://datahub-spec.s3-website.eu-central-1.amazonaws.com/search.html).

 #### 5.3.2 `Data` Objects

 A representation of what is returned in the response for `Data` is shown below.

-The color blue indicates that an object that is made up of a collection (of further sub-objects, data and arrays); the red an array of data; and the solid outline indicates if the item is always returned in the response.
+The blue boxes indicate that an object is made up of a collection (of objects, data and arrays); the red an array of data; and the solid outline indicates if the item is always returned in the response.
 Not all sub-levels of the schemas are shown in the representation below.

-For the full specification, refer to the [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+For the full specification, refer to the [http://datahub-spec.s3-website.eu-central-1.amazonaws.com/search.html).

 ![search results](attachments/data-hub-api-how-to/data-object-schematic.png)

-### 5.4 Retrieve specific Endpoints for a Specified App (???verify)
+### 5.4 Retrieve specific Endpoints for a Specified App (???verify?? that this should be included)

 Using GET You can retrieve details of specific data sources published by a specified app such as all the available versions and also ?????ask Georg if this should be included or just a description???